Art Initiatives

 Performing Working

-The artistic research project Performing Working examines on the one hand the hidden performativity of work situations such as a hospital - the emotional, affective performance expected of healthcare staff to fulfill the many different roles that the work requires - and equally of the non-staff: the work that involved in fulfilling the role of patient.
-On the other hand, Performing Working looks at the many facets of the work that comes with (performance) art, and tries to describe the - often invisible - work of (performance) artists and art workers, and the many roles that they too have to assume in order to work in the complex field, to find out what it takes to do this work, and what can make this work more sustainable.
+The artistic research project Performing Working examined on the one hand the hidden performativity of work situations such as a hospital - the emotional, affective performance expected of healthcare staff to fulfill the many different roles that the work requires - and equally of the non-staff: the work that involved in fulfilling the role of patient.
+On the other hand, Performing Working looked at the many facets of the work that comes with (performance) art, and aimed to describe the - often invisible - work of (performance) artists and art workers, and the many roles that they too have to assume in order to work in the complex field, to find out what it takes to do this work, and what can make this work more sustainable.